Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

 \subsection{Comparison to Literature}

 We detected all eight DF UDGs (DF10, DF12, DF18, DF20, DF23, DF25, DF26, and DF28) found by \citet{vanDokkum2015} in the region covered by our survey and successfully measured their structural parameters.
 In Figure \ref{fig:vDokkumcomp} (left), we compare our measured structural parameters for those eight UDGs with the results of \citet{vanDokkum2015}.
 Here, our $g'$-band measurements are converted to $g$ magnitudes by $g-g'=0.09$ \citep{Willmer2018}.
 For DF12, we find $\mu_{0}=23.48\pm0.34\,g'\,\mathrm{mag\,arcsec^{-2}}$ which is not fulfilling the UDG definition.
 Furthermore, we detected DF20 as two objects.
 However, our measured structural parameters for DF20 still agree reasonably well with those measured by \citet{vanDokkum2015}.
-Generally, our measured $M_{\mathrm{tot}}$ and $\mu_0$ agree well with the measurements by \citet{vanDokkum2015} but we tend to find smaller $R_e$.
+Generally, our measured $M_{\mathrm{tot}}$ and $\mu_0$ agree well with the measurements by \citet{vanDokkum2015}, but we tend to find smaller $R_e$.
 This might be due to us varying $n$, whereas \citet{vanDokkum2015} fixed $n=1$.
 In addition to those eight, we find further 42 UDGs that were not detected by \citet{vanDokkum2015}.
-In total, we end up with 48 UDGs (excluding DF12), which is 6 times more than \citet{vanDokkum2015} found in our common region.
-Furthermore, \citet{vanDokkum2015} note that they did not find UDGs close to the cluster core due to crowding and ICL.
-As shown in Figure \ref{fig:UDGoverview}, we do find UDGs significantly closer to the cluster center.
+In total, we end up with 48 UDGs (excluding DF12), which is six times more than \citet{vanDokkum2015} found in our common region.
+Furthermore, \citet{vanDokkum2015} noted that they did not find UDGs close to the cluster core due to crowding and ICL.
+We visualize the spatial distribution of our UDG sample in Figure \ref{fig:UDGoverview} with yellow circles for A1656 (left) and A262 (right).
+As shown here, we do find UDGs significantly closer to the cluster center.
+The DF UDGs are depicted as red circles.
 We trace this back to our BCG and ICL subtraction, as well as our higher resolution.

-By Comparing our results to \citet{Yagi2016}, we find in our final sample 145 galaxies that they classified as UDGs.
-Here, we consider every galaxy with a counterpart in the catalog of \citet{Yagi2016}, which is separated by less than 1\arcsec.
+By comparing our results to \citet{Yagi2016}, we find in our final sample 145 galaxies that they classified as UDGs.
+Here, we consider every galaxy with a counterpart in the catalog of \citet{Yagi2016}, which is separated by $<1\arcsec$.